doocs/leetcode/solution/0100-0199/0122.Best Time to Buy and Sell Stock II/README_EN.md

 <pre>
 <strong>Input:</strong> prices = [7,6,4,3,1]
 <strong>Output:</strong> 0
-<strong>Explanation:</strong> In this case, no transaction is done, i.e., max profit = 0.
+<strong>Explanation:</strong> There is no way to make a positive profit, so we never buy the stock to achieve the maximum profit of 0.
 </pre>

 <p>&nbsp;</p>